solidrock/arcgis-runtime-samples-java/symbology/custom-dictionary-style/README.md

 ## How to use the sample

 Run the app to see a restaurants layer displayed using a dictionary renderer with a custom style file.
-Use the drop-down menus to select a fields from the feature table to use their data as an override for the available renderer fields and see the result.
+Use the drop-down menus to select fields from the feature table and to use their data as an override for the available renderer fields and see the result.
 Use the check-box to show and hide the text within the symbol.

 ## How it works